lexibank/tlopo/out/vol3/chapter3.md

 [Gardner & Pawley](../sources/GardnerandPawley1992) ([1992](../sources/GardnerandPawley1992): 15) also note other categories of plants in Wayan which cut across the taxonomy presented above.
-For example, while in one sense _uvi_ 'Dioscorea species of yams' would be categorised as _wā_ 'vines', they can also be classified as _marawa_ 'ground crops, food plants other than trees'.
+For example, while in one sense _uvi_ '_Dioscorea_ species of yams' would be categorised as _wā_ 'vines', they can also be classified as _marawa_ 'ground crops, food plants other than trees'.
 The system of classification that includes _marawa_ 'ground crops' is partially shown in Figure 3.4. _Marawa_ 'ground crops' contrasts with _vuata_ 'tree crops, trees that bear edible fruit', and encompasses not only root crops such as yam, taro and sweet potato, but also other non-tree food crops such as melons, maize, sugarcane and bananas ([Gardner & Pawley 1992](../sources/GardnerandPawley1992): 15), and thus is not a category that fits within the taxonomy presented in Figure 3.2.
 This latter taxonomy is based primarily on the use and cultural status of the plants, in contrast to the former taxonomy that is based mostly on the morphological and ecological characteristics of the plants.

 <a id="s-3-2"></a>